dissemia/disseminate/docs/language/tags/equation.rst

       ``env=x``

          The LaTeX environment to use in rendering the equation.
 By default, equations are rendered inline.
+Note that additional parameters may be needed, depending on the environment.

+      ``color=x``

+         The color of the equation.

       ``bold``